github-pfeifer-syscon-de/docs/Games.md

 ### Liyue

-The nation of of geo (resembles china?)
+The nation of geo (resembles china?)

 ### Inazuma

-The nation of electro (which becomes actually clear if you see the winter illumination in big japanese cities)
+The nation of electro (which is obvious if you see the winter illumination in japanese cities), and lots of kami und tanuki stuff.

 ### Sumeru

-The nation of dendro (it's always about dreams, linked to the ancient sumerani, or india, and the desert part egypt?)
+The nation of dendro (it's always about dreams, linked to the ancient sumerani, or india, and the desert part middle east?)

 There is much fuss about epilepsy at every start of game, but what is about schizophrenia? who did say that? was it me? or him? or her? (if you don't get this wait til the sumeru archon epilog)